Adams secures win for the speakership

 Among the Jamaica councilwoman’s backers were 24 women.

-“At a time where the NYC Council will usher in a majority-women led body , one reflective of this great city and it’s rich diversity,” she said in an Instagram post “I would like to also thank the members and our labor coalition.”
+“At a time where the NYC Council will usher in a majority-women led body, one reflective of this great city and its rich diversity,” Adams said in an Instagram post, “I would like to also thank the members and our labor coalition.”

 Outside of Queens, four members from Manhattan, seven from the Bronx and 12 from Brooklyn supported her.
 In her home borough she received support from 10 people: Councilmembers and councilmember-elects Sandra Ung (D-Flushing), Tiffany Cabán (D-Astoria), Linda Lee (D-Oakland Gardens), Jim Gennaro (D-Hillcrest), Shekar Krishnan (D-Jackson Heights), Julie Won (D-Sunnyside), Nantasha Williams (D-Jamaica), Lynn Schulman (D-Forest Hills) and Selvena Brooks-Powers (D-Laurelton).
 Added to that is Adams’ vote for herself.